-Chapter 7: Electric Make Introduction
+Chapter 7: Electric Make Overview

-Electric Make®, the main build application in ElectricAccelerator® Developer Edition, is a new Make version invoked interactively or through build scripts.
+Electric Make (eMake), the main build application in ElectricAccelerator®, is a new Make version invoked interactively or through build scripts.
 It reads makefiles in several different formats, including GNU Make and Microsoft NMAKE.
-Electric Make distributes commands to agents for execution and services file requests.
+Electric Make distributes commands to the cluster for remote execution and services file requests.